dojot/docs/source/mqtt-tls.rst

 Simulating a device with mosquitto
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-You can use the mosquitto to emulate a device to publish and
+We are going to use `mosquitto` to simulate a device;
-subscribe in dojot via MQTT.
+it will publish and subscribe in dojot via MQTT.

-Before install `mosquitto_pub` and `mosquitto_sub` from
+Before continuing, install `mosquitto_pub` and `mosquitto_sub` from
 package `mosquitto-clients` on Debian-based Linux distributions:

 ..
 ATTENTION::